 Focusing on pronunciation rather than vocabulary acquisition is the key to learning to speak Spanish with confidence.
 Often, language learners may get distracted trying to master long lists of phrases or flashcard decks full of words, but find themselves unable to understand or be understood in actual conversations.
 That’s why learning to pronounce and understand commonly used phrases in Spanish will go a long way towards helping you feel more comfortable engaging with locals.

 Spanish does have some pronunciation distinctions that can make it a challenge for language learners.
-One of the most frequently discussed is the rolling of r's, which is takes some practice to replicate.
+One of the most frequently discussed is the rolling of r's, which is takes some practise to replicate.
 Spanish has a trilling sound made by pushing air with your tongue against the roof of your mouth.
 Some language experts encourage beginners to focus on making the “tt” sound in the word butter as the closest equivalent.

-Honing your pronunciation means getting feedback and making corrections, practicing, and persisting until your mouth can get a feel for how to shape the sounds that make up the Spanish language.
+Honing your pronunciation means getting feedback and making corrections, practising, and persisting until your mouth can get a feel for how to shape the sounds that make up the Spanish language.
 Rosetta Stone embeds a patented speech recognition engine called TruAccent into every lesson to provide feedback and recommend corrections to align your accent with that of a local speaker.
 Developed by scanning and integrating the speech of thousands of native Spanish speakers, TruAccent can be a powerful tool in helping you learn to understand and be understood in Spanish.

 Learn how to say 'What is your recommendation?' from a native Spanish speaker.